laura-dietz/trec-car-methods/README.md

 * "query" is a keyword that activates the query mode
 * (paragraph|page|entity|ecm|aspect) selects the index type used (see indexing above)
-*  (section|page) selects the query mode with
+*  (section|page|pageViaSection) selects the query mode with
     * "section":  create a ranking for every section (i.e., section path) in the query outline
     * "page": create a single ranking for every query outline
+    * "pageViaSection": will produce a ranking per section, then merge rankings (via RM3 normalized rank scores).
+It is recommended to use a section-level query model.
 * (run|display) selects the output either
-    * "run" create rankings for all queries in batch model, using the TREC EVAL Run file format (depending on the index and retrievalmodel these are paragraph ids or entity ids )
+    * "run" create rankings for all queries in batch model, using the TREC EVAL Run file format (depending on the index and retrieval model these are paragraph ids or entity ids )
     * "display" display the contents of retrieved elements (with additional info on the query model)
 * `OutlineCBOR`: path to the query outline file in CBOR format
 * `INDEX`: path to the search index directory (see indexing above)